cjy318/protein_interaction/README.md

 -Example

 ```
-./PPI_model2_adamax.py
+./PPI_model2_Adamax.py
 %general protein interaction prediction using 1024-64-2 layer structure and Adamax optimizer
 ```

+-output

+•Prediction accuracy from 10 fold cross validation with each number of epochs(1~100 or 1~200)

+•graph of prediction accuracies and epochs

-For test data from HDOCKlite, run with
+》For test data from HDOCKlite, run with

 ```
 ./<type of protein interaction>_<optimizer>.py